Levi LaVallee

 Levi LaVallee (born August 31, 1982) is an American snowmobile racer.

 He won the Winter X Games VIII HillCross gold medal in 2004.

 At Winter X Games XII in 2008, LaVallee won gold in the Snowmobile Speed and Style event.
 During Winter X Games XIII in 2009, LaVallee attempted the first double back flip in a competition.
 Although he was successful in completing two rotations, he failed to ride out his record setting stunt.

 LaVallee won a bronze medal in Snowmobile Best Trick at Winter X Games XIV.

 On Friday December 17, 2010 Lavallee suffered a broken pelvis, and punctured lung during a practice run for Red Bull New Year No Limits, and was unable to make his record setting attempt during the planned special New Years telecast.
 However, during a previous practice session leading up to the event Levi managed to land a record setting 361 foot jump shattering the old record of 301 1⁄2 feet.
 Since the official event for the attempt did not take place the practice run has been submitted for the official world record title.

-On December 31, 2011 Lavallee jumped across the San Diego Bay as part of Red Bull New Year No Limits, just over one year after he was injured in a training run preparing for the same event.
+On December 31, 2011 Lavallee jumped across San Diego Bay as part of Red Bull New Year No Limits, just over one year after he was injured in a training run preparing for the same event.
 Lavallee set a world record during his jump of 412 ft.